David Crosby opens up in new documentary ‘Remember My Name’

 LOS ANGELES (AP) — David Crosby has turned down no fewer than four biopics about his life.
 None of them captured the scope of his turbulent life.

 But he said yes when director A.J.
-Eaton he proposed a documentary.
+Eaton proposed a documentary.
 At 77, in relatively poor health yet creating some of the best music of his career, Crosby was ready to talk.
 And a chance run-in with Cameron Crowe, who has known Crosby since the director was a teenager, meant they also had the perfect person to ask the questions.

 The film, “David Crosby: Remember My Name,” opens in New York and Los Angeles on Friday and is expanding nationwide in the coming weeks.
 It’s a disarmingly revealing portrait of the “guy in Crosby, Stills, Nash and Young who’s never had a hit” (his words).
 He talks candidly about falling out with his band, his unhealthy relationship with Joni Mitchell, his “two or three” heart attacks, learning how to be a rock star from The Beatles, his disdain for Jim Morrison (“a dork”), his addictions, the untimely death of a girlfriend and how his wife Jan loves him “in ways that I didn’t love myself.”